-- a.
-Effectively communicate with individuals influencing patient care. - Utilize appropriate verbal, nonverbal, and written communication in the delivery of perianesthetic care.
+- Effectively communicate with individuals influencing patient care. - b.
+Utilize appropriate verbal, nonverbal, and written communication in the delivery of perianesthetic care.

-5. Professional Role, by demonstrating the ability to:
+5. Professional role, by demonstrating the ability to:

 - a.
-Participate in activities that improve anesthesia care. - b.
-Function within appropriate legal requirements as a registered professional nurse, accepting responsibility and accountability for his or her practice. - c.
+Participate in activities that improve anesthesia care. - Function within appropriate legal requirements as a registered professional nurse, accepting responsibility and accountability for their practice. - c.
 Interact on a professional level with integrity. - d.
-Teach others. - e.
-Participate in continuing education activities to acquire new knowledge and improve his or her practice. - f.
+Teach others. - Participate in continuing education activities to acquire new knowledge and improve their practice. - f.
 Demonstrate knowledge of wellness and chemical dependency in the anesthesia profession through completion of content in wellness and chemical dependency.